agn453/Z80-MBC2-master/README.md

 ```

 If you don't wish to rebuild everything from sourcecode, the file ZPM3.SYS
-can be copied to CPM3.SYS prior to rebooting with a RESET.
+can be copied to CPM3.SYS on the A: drive prior to rebooting with a RESET.

 ZPM3 has a built-in command editor that uses WordStar compatible keystrokes.
 CTRL-X and CTRL-E advance and goback each command, and CTRL-Y is used to
 remove a command line.
+CTRL-S and CTRL-D are cursor left and right and
-Full documentation is on the Tesseract Volume 93.
+CTRL-G is delete current character.
+Full documentation is on the
+Tesseract Volume 93.

 If you wish to download all modules in a single convenient file then
 fetch the